amysimmons/testing-javascript/README.md

 `npm install --save-dev eslint will` add eslint to your `package.json` as a dev dependency.

-note on dev dependencies

 #### Configure ESLint

-we create a `.eslintrc` file to configure our ESLint.
+We create an `.eslintrc` file to configure our ESLint.

 ```JavaScript
 {